ToolVS

 → Choose Umami if:

 You want the most permissive MIT license, easy Vercel/Docker self-hosting, or a free cloud tier for small projects.
+Ideal for developers who want to customize their analytics stack and indie hackers watching every dollar.

 → Consider neither if: